oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 **Note:**

 1. Only VCN and RPC attachments are supported via CD3 as of now for DRGv2.
-Please create attachments for VC and IPSec via OCI console.
+Create attachments for VC and IPSec via OCI console.
 2. Network export will also export only VCN and RPC attachments to CD3 excel sheet as of now.
 3. You can create a Route Table for DRG which is not attached to any attachment by keeping 'Attached To' column in DRGs tab empty.
 4. You can create an Import Route Distribution which is attached to some Route Table in DRG.